Configuring the field mapper

 You can easily pass a mapper to 123table simply setting

-the env variable MAPPER_FILE
+the env variable MAPPER_FILE to the path of

 a json file containing the mappings list.